Gfuen/MicroBurst/Az-Functions.md

 * Automation Accounts
     * Run as Service Principal Account certificates
     * Stored Credentials
+* Azure Kubernetes Services
+    * Kubeconfig files for clusterUser and clusterAdmin users

 ### Usage:
 Run with all services and all options:

-`PS C:\> Get-AzPasswords -ExportCerts Y -ModifyPolicies Y -Verbose`
+`PS C:\> Get-AzPasswords -ExportCerts Y -ExportKube Y -ModifyPolicies Y -Verbose`

 Run with all services: